-It's very important that a baby with a vascular birthmark be examined by a dermatologist as early as possible so that a correct diagnosis can be made and the possible need for treatment discussed.
-It's not always easy for parents to watch a hemangioma grow, or wait for it to disappear without doing anything.
-However, most hemangiomas do not require treatment.
-They eventually shrink by themselves, leaving very few signs.
+It’s very important that a baby with a vascular birthmark be examined by a dermatologist as early as possible so that a correct diagnosis can be made and the possible need for treatment discussed.
+Some treatments options may include a topical corticosteroid medication or an oral ingestion of medications called beta-blockers, however a pulsed dye laser is the gold standard to improve vascular birthmarks in children and adults.